bluesentinelsec/RedNimbusC2/README.md

 The purpose of this tool is to enable legitimate cybersecurity practitioners to emulate advanced cyber threats.
 In that way, organizations can identify weaknesses and apply corrective and/or compensating controls to improve their security posture.

+Check out the [Pen Test HackFest presentation](docs/Serverless-C2-Michael-Long-PenTestHackFest2022.pdf) to learn more.

 ![alt text](images/nimbusC2_architecture.png)

 ## Demo